 The Administration is expected to act quickly in response to today’s legal set-back.
 It may request an en banc hearing of the full appeals court of 11 judges to overturn the ruling; or, more likely, request an Emergency Stay at the U.S. Supreme Court.
 The Administration may also consider issuing a new Executive Order or supplemental order.

 In the interim, travelers of the seven targeted countries can continue to apply for visas and travel to the U.S. Additional scrutiny is expected at consulates abroad during visa interviews as well as by US.
 Customs & Border Protection agents at airports.

-As noted in our previous alert, foreign nationals currently in the U.S. who were impacted by the travel ban or provisional visa revocation should still seek specific legal advice from immigration counsel before departing the U.S.
+Foreign nationals currently in the U.S. who were impacted by the travel ban or provisional visa revocation should still seek specific legal advice from immigration counsel before departing the U.S.

 Gibney will continue to closely monitor any proposed changes to policy or procedure under the Trump administration, and we will provide updates as needed.
 If you have any questions regarding this alert, please contact your designated Gibney representative, or email email@example.com.